Ronald E. Rosser: Medal of Honor citation

 Rosser's official Medal of Honor citation reads:

 Personal life

+Rosser was born to John Milton and Edith Marie Riffle Rosser, he was the eldest of 17 children.
+He grew up in Crooksville, Ohio in a six bedroom house on Washington Street.

 Rosser resided in West Palm Beach, Florida, for thirty years.
 While he lived in Florida he was a letter carrier for the United States Postal Service.
 He lived in Roseville, Ohio.
 He was the father of Pamela [nee Rosser] Lovell.

 Rosser served on the advisory board of the Motts Military Museum in Groveport, Ohio.

 Rosser died on August 26, 2020, in Bumpus Mills, Tennessee.